 - A Program kickoff will be held at the program start. - Ongoing reporting and meetings Monthly financial reports and quarterly technical reports via teleconference are due throughout the program.
-End-of phase reviews will be scheduled within the last two months of the corresponding program phase. - Phase 1 technical milestones include: - O Demonstration of a benchtop I/O prototype with 0.5 pJ/bit efficiency and 5 Tbps/mm2 density meeting all Phase 1 metrics included in Table 2. - Phase 2 technical milestones include: - Demonstration of an integrated I/O prototype with 0.2 pJ/bit efficiency and 10 Tbps aggregate bandwidth delivered through one or more independent I/O ports meeting all Phase 2 metrics included in Table 2. - Phase 3 technical milestones include: - Demonstration of an integrated platform with 1 Pbps aggregate bandwidth at 0.1 pJ/bit delivered through 10 or more independent I/O ports meeting all Phase 3 metrics included in Table 2. - End-of-program manufacturing assessment A scaling and manufacturability assessment detailing a path for the developed technology to high-volume manufacturing of components and compatibility with a domestic photonics-electronics manufacturing and packaging capability.
+End-of phase reviews will be scheduled within the last two months of the corresponding program phase. - Phase 1 technical milestones include: - Demonstration of a benchtop I/O prototype with 0.5 pJ/bit efficiency and 5 Tbps/mm density meeting all Phase 1 metrics included in Table 2. - Phase 2 technical milestones include: - Demonstration of an integrated I/O prototype with 0.2 pJ/bit efficiency and 10 Tbps aggregate bandwidth delivered through one or more independent I/O ports meeting all Phase 2 metrics included in Table 2. - Phase 3 technical milestones include: - Demonstration of an integrated platform with 100 Tbps aggregate bandwidth at 0.1 pJ/bit delivered through 10 or more independent I/O ports meeting all Phase 3 metrics included in Table 2, and in a form factor that is scalable to 1 Pbps in the dimensions of typical MCM packages. - End-of-program manufacturing assessment A scaling and manufacturability assessment detailing a path for the developed technology to high-volume manufacturing of components and compatibility with a domestic photonics-electronics manufacturing and packaging capability.